-Using a pre-prepared worksheet (like the one included in our Springtime Bundle) or starting your own, see what textures you can find in nature.
+Using a pre-prepared worksheet (like the one included in our Springtime Bundle or Sensory Bundle) or starting your own, see what textures you can find in nature.
 Look at bark, rocks, leaves, nuts, etc. and write down what you find.
 Smooth?
 Delicate?
 Rough?
 Bumpy?
 Soft?
 Prickly?

 Lie back and watch the clouds.